 Qualified Terminable Interest Trusts (QTIP): The basic purposes of a QTIP trust are:

 - To postpone taxes on the estate of the first spouse to die until the second spouse dies;

 - To leave money and property for the use of the surviving spouse;

 - To name final beneficiaries to receive the trust property at the death at the surviving spouse, and;

 - To allow for some after-death flexibility.

 The Law Offices of Eric A. Rudolph P.C. can provide you with more information on all estate planning trusts and how to avoid or postpone estate taxes.
-Some of these trusts are complicated and have important tax ramifications, so be sure to consult with an experienced estate planning attorney to better understand how these trusts may be beneficial to your overall estate plan.
+Some of these trusts are complicated and have important tax ramifications, so be sure to consult with an experienced Estate Lawyer to better understand how these trusts may be beneficial to your overall estate plan.